 “Community” becomes “unity” through sustained inquiry learning

-Presented by: Tasha Harris, STEM Senior Lead Educator, ASPIRA of PA, Tyran Wolcott, Enrollment and Systems Coordinator, ASPIRA of PA
+Presented by: Tasha Harris, STEM Senior Lead Educator, ASPIRA of PA, Ryan Wolcott, Enrollment and Platform Coordinator of ABCCS of Aspira of PA

 What is happening in your community?
 What interests you?
 What can you explore with your family and friends?
 What adventures will you embark on?
 Community will become unity as you explore new worlds and become inspired through inquiry learning.

 Using Video to Make Connections and to Build Community

 Presented by: Diana Perney, Director of Onboarding & Professional Development, Pennsylvania Virtual Charter School

 Do you want to make connections with your students?
 Build community?
 And reduce your workload?
 This presentation will provide a practical tools and tips on how to create a podcast.